russmckendrick/records/content/albums/clouds-in-the-mirror-this-is-not-a-safe-place-reimagined-by-ptr-aleksnder-15229818/index.md

 ---
-title: "Ride Reimagined By Pêtr Aleksänder - Clouds In The Mirror (This Is Not A Safe Place Reimagined By Pêtr Aleksänder)"
+title: "Ride - Clouds In The Mirror (This Is Not A Safe Place Reimagined By Pêtr Aleksänder)"
-artist: "Ride Reimagined By Pêtr Aleksänder"
+artist: "Ride"
 album_name: "Clouds In The Mirror (This Is Not A Safe Place Reimagined By Pêtr Aleksänder)"
-date: 2021-06-12
+date: 2021-06-12T05:59:13.000000Z
 release_id: "15229818"
 slug: "clouds-in-the-mirror-this-is-not-a-safe-place-reimagined-by-ptr-aleksnder-15229818"
 hideSummary: true
 cover:
     image: "clouds-in-the-mirror-this-is-not-a-safe-place-reimagined-by-ptr-aleksnder-15229818.jpg"
-    alt: "Clouds In The Mirror (This Is Not A Safe Place Reimagined By Pêtr Aleksänder) by Ride Reimagined By Pêtr Aleksänder"
+    alt: "Clouds In The Mirror (This Is Not A Safe Place Reimagined By Pêtr Aleksänder) by Ride"
-    caption: "Clouds In The Mirror (This Is Not A Safe Place Reimagined By Pêtr Aleksänder) by Ride Reimagined By Pêtr Aleksänder"
+    caption: "Clouds In The Mirror (This Is Not A Safe Place Reimagined By Pêtr Aleksänder) by Ride"
 genres: ["Electronic", "Rock", "Classical"]
 styles: ["Alternative Rock", "Modern", "Downtempo"]
 ---

 ## Tracklisting
 1. R.I.D.E.
 2. Future Love